 - If you're worried about what will happen to your home, speak with a local attorney about your options when it comes to estate planning.

-What Happens to Debt at Death?
+What Happens to Debt at Death

-Married couples: For most married couples, the process is straightforward.
+For most married couples, the process is straightforward.
 If both spouses own the home and applied for the loan together, the surviving spouse generally takes over everything (ownership of the house and responsibility for the loan).

-Co-signers: If anybody co-signed for the home loan, that individual would be liable for paying off the debt—whether or not they live in the home or have an ownership interest.
+If anyone co-signed for the home loan, that individual would be liable for paying off the debt—whether or not they live in the home or have an ownership interest.

 Selling the Home

 In some cases, heirs may not be able to take over the mortgage.
-Whether they can’t afford the payments or they don’t want the property, selling the home is always an option.
+Whether they can’t afford the payments or don’t want the property, selling the home is always an option.

-How to Prepare for Death
+How to Prepare

 Some basic estate planning will make things easier for everybody.
-Speak with a local attorney, describe what you hope to accomplish, and ask how best to make it happen—the sooner, the better.
+Speak with a local attorney, describe what you hope to accomplish, and ask how best to make it happen.
+The sooner, the better.
 A simple will might do the trick, or you can use additional strategies.